Abdul Latif Pedram

-Abdul Latīf Pedrām (عبداللطيف پدرام; born 29 July 1963) is a politician and a Member of Parliament in Afghanistan.
-He emerged as a controversial figure in the press and political circles for campaigning for women's personal rights, a touchy subject in Afghanistan recently.
-Currently, he is the leader of the National Congress Party and was one of the nine representatives of Badakhshan province in the lower house of parliament.
+Abdul Latif Pedram (Note: عبداللطيف پدرام) (born 29 July 1963) is an Afghan politician who is the leader of the National Congress of Afghanistan (NCP) since 2001.
+He was one of the nine representatives of Badakhshan province in the lower house of parliament.

+He campaigned for women's personal rights in Afghanistan and also served as member of parliament.
+His hometown fell to the Taliban prior to Kabul.
 He has since been living in exile.
-His hometown fell to the Taliban prior to Kabul.

-Biography
+Early life

-Born in Maimay, Badakhshan on the 29th of July 1963 to a Persian-speaking Tajik and Pamiri family, Latīf Pedrām is a writer, poet, journalist, and professor of Persian literature.
+Born in Maimay, Badakhshan on 29 July 1963 to a Persian-speaking Tajik and Pamiri family, Latīf Pedrām is a writer, poet, journalist, and professor of Persian literature.
 He was director of the library of the Hakīm Nāṣer Ḫoṣrow Balḫī Cultural Center.

-First a supporter of the communist government, he soon began to openly criticize and oppose the Soviet occupation of Afghanistan and turned toward Ahmad Shah Masood.
+First a supporter of the communist government, he soon began to openly criticize and oppose the Soviet occupation of Afghanistan and turned toward Ahmad Shah Massoud.
 He stayed in Afghanistan during most of the war years, moving around the country to be able to pursue his activities.
 Latīf Pedrām was finally forced into exile by the advance of the Taliban.
 Before returning to Afghanistan after the demise of the Taliban in 2001, he lived for a while in France, where he studied political sciences and attempted to promote Afghanistan's Persian poetry and literature.